mriekkinen/openplacefinder/README.md

 ## Similar projects

 If you are not familiar with the OpenStreetMap ecosystem, we encourage you to try [Overpass turbo](https://overpass-turbo.eu).
-This project has similarities with Overpass turbo, but Overpass turbo provides an interface based on the Overpass Query Language and is hence directed towards more advanced use cases.
+This project has similarities with Overpass turbo, but is directed towards more casual users.
+Overpass turbo provides an interface based on the Overpass Query Language and is hence directed towards more advanced use cases.

 ## License